ztachip/ztachip/Documentation/BuildProcedure.md

 ## Install MIPS GNU cross-compiler and linker

+This MIPS GNU toolchain is used to build mcore programs.

 Do the commands below to install a prebuilt version of the toolchain.

 ```